-Anna Maria Calhoun and Thomas Green Clemson are married at Fort Hill.
+Anna Maria Calhoun and Thomas Green Clemson are married in the parlor of Fort Hill.

-Thomas Green Clemson signs the final draft of his will, leaving the bulk of his estate to the people of South Carolina for the creation of an agricultural and mechanical college.
+Thomas Green Clemson signed the final portion of his will, ensuring that Fort Hill and the surrounding property would be given to the state of South Carolina for the establishment of an agricultural college.

 By signature of Governor John P. Richardson, the State of South Carolina accepts the terms and conditions of Thomas Green Clemson's will, which provided 814 acres of land and $80,000 in other assets for the establishment of an agricultural and mechanical college.